 This hyaluronic acid–rich serum absorbs quickly and is a best-selling option at Ulta.

 Red algae and hyaluronic acid are the superstar hydrating ingredients in this serum.
-(It's also infused with 23-karat gold, which is ultra fancy and also makes your skin glow.)
+(It's also infused with 23-karat gold, which feels ultra fancy and also makes your skin glow.)

 Step 5: Eye Cream